3,000 Health Care Workers In France Have Been Suspended For Not Getting A COVID Shot

 Véran said that most of the suspensions were mainly support staff and only "very few nurses."
 He said most of them were "temporary."

-France's main health authority reported that by Sunday, nearly 90% of care workers in nursing homes for the elderly had received at least one dose of a coronavirus vaccine, according to Euro News.
+France's main health authority reported that by Sunday, nearly 90% of care workers in nursing homes for the elderly had received at least one dose of a COVID-19 vaccine, according to Euronews.

-In recent months, France has seen mass demonstrations, turning out thousands of protesters who oppose the government's vaccine policies — including a "health pass" system introduced by President Emmanuel Macron — that they believe violates the rights of people who refuse to be inoculated.
+In recent months, France has seen mass demonstrations turning out thousands of protesters who oppose the government's vaccine policies — including a "health pass" system introduced by President Emmanuel Macron — which they believe violate the rights of people who refuse to be inoculated.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.